Panama Line 1 subway

 Fast facts about Latin America's subways:

 How many subway systems are there in the region?
-There around two dozen metro systems in Latin America, located in Argentina, Brazil, Chile, Colombia, the Dominican Republic, Mexico, Panama, Peru, and Venezuela.
+There around two dozen metro system(link is external)s in Latin America, located in Argentina, Brazil, Chile, Colombia, the Dominican Republic, Mexico, Panama, Peru, and Venezuela.
 These include traditional metro systems and light rail transit.

 That doesn’t mean building Line 1 wasn’t without its challenges, from traffic impeding construction to taking into account issues specific to the capital city.
 Arias’ team looked at systems in Santo Domingo, San Juan, and Medellín, but he stresses that unique needs face each location.
 “Each metro is tailor made,” says the engineer.
 “Panama City is a longitudinal city…so it makes it a little bit more complicated to develop a network in Panama.”